conan-io/docs/reference/commands/graph/build_order.rst

-By default, the ``conan graph build-order`` will return the order for the full dependency graph, and it will annotate in each element what needs to be done, for example ``"binary": "Cache"`` if the binary is already in the Conan Cache and doesnt need to be built from source, and ``"binary": "Build"``, if it needs to be built from source.
+By default, the ``conan graph build-order`` will return the order for the full dependency graph, and it will annotate in each element what needs to be done, for example ``"binary": "Cache"`` if the binary is already in the Conan Cache and it doesn't need to be built from source, and ``"binary": "Build"``, if it needs to be built from source.
 Having the full order is necessary if we want to ``conan graph build-order-merge`` several build-orders into a single one later, because having the full information allows to preserve the relative order that would otherwise be lost and broken.